-ASSAB is a trademark of voestalpine High Performance Metals Pacific Pte Ltd. The information contained herein is based on our present state of knowledge and is intended to provide general notes on our products and their uses.
+[&]quot;ASSAB" and the logo are trademark registered.
+The information contained herein is based on our present state of knowledge and is intended to provide general notes on our products and their uses.
 It should not therefore be construed as a warranty of specific properties of the products described or a warranty for fitness for a particular purpose.
 Each user of ASSAB products is responsible for making its own determination as to the suitability of ASSAB products and services.